Where will interest rates go from here and what should you do?

 Where to from here?

-Anyone who follows my advice regularly will know that I believe in having the best loan structure and fixed rate to suit you personally.
+Anyone who follows our advice regularly will know that we believe in having the best loan structure and fixed rate to suit you personally.
 Everyone has a different risk appetite and long term financial plan.
 For that reason there is no single right answer on what to do next.

 It may also be worth looking at the cost of breaking your existing fixed rate and re-fixing.
-I'll cover that off in more detail on a blog soon.
+We'll cover that off in more detail on a blog soon.